-However, the engagement team did not examine how this deficiency in internal control involving IT could affect application controls in information technology or the assessment of information prepared by the company.
+However, the team did not consider the impact of this deficiency in IT general controls on IT application controls and the audit of financial statements.

-(Auditing Standards Committee Statement No. 315, paragraph 17 and 20, IT Committee Implementation Guidelines No. 6, paragraph 53)
+(Auditing Standards Committee Statement No. 315, paragraph 30; IT Committee Practical Guideline No. 6, paragraph 53)